IGVF-DACC/igvf-jamboree/README.md

 kubectl --namespace jhub get pvc
 ```

+Make a copy of `template.config.yaml` and rename it to `config.yaml`.

 Generate a secret token and add it to `config.yaml`.
 ```bash
 openssl rand -hex 32